How to grow your Instagram account in 2026

 Your highlights

-This is the last thing a person looks at before scrolling down to your feed.
-Highlights are a very important aspect as they can provide a user deeper understanding of your account.
-It is important to have an “About me” highlight that shares more information about you, and perhaps – a photo of the person behind the profile.
-People like “meeting” the person behind the account – this way the account adds a personality and people might get more attached to you and decide to follow you.
+It is important to have an “About me”, “Start here” or similar highlight that shares more information about you, guides the user into your profile, and perhaps includes a photo of the person behind the profile.
+People like “meeting” the person behind the account – this way, the account adds a personality, and people might get more attached to you and decide to follow you.

-Having a correct order of your highlights is also an important aspect.
+Having the correct order of your highlights is also an important aspect.
 The “About me” highlight should be one of the first!
 Did you know there is an easy way how you can reorder your story highlights?
 Tap here to learn.

 Here’s how my story highlights have evolved from late 2021 to today.